-Providing an environment where young people have the power to decide if, when, and under what circumstances to get pregnant not only benefits the young people themselves, but also leads to significant savings in publicly funded programs.
+Providing an environment where young people have the power to decide if, when, and under what circumstances to get pregnant and have a child not only benefits the young people themselves, but also leads to significant savings in publicly funded programs.
 Thanks to young people, the United States has made historic progress in helping match young people’s intentions and actions regarding pregnancy—the teen birth rate plummeted by 64% between 1991 and 2015.
 This progress thus far creates $4.4 billion in public savings each year, according to new analyses by Power to Decide.
-If all teens were able to avoid unplanned pregnancy and childbearing, we estimate that the U.S. could save an additional $1.9 billion each year.1
+If all teens were able to avoid unplanned pregnancy and childbearing, we estimate that the US could save an additional $1.9 billion each year.1

 Potential Savings Associated with Avoidance of Unplanned Pregnancy Among Teens for a County or Other Location

 In addition to downloading fact sheets describing the national and state-level estimates of public savings associated with the prevention of unplanned pregnancy among teens, you can also use the calculator below to estimate potential savings at the local level.
 These results will reflect the additional savings that could be realized in a county or locality if all teens there were able to avoid unplanned pregnancy.
 After selecting a state below, you can either select a county within that state, or simply enter the number of teen births occurring in some other location of interest.2 The calculator will then estimate the amount of public savings associated with that county or number of teen births.3

 1 This estimate of public savings factors in Medicaid spending associated with prenatal care, labor, delivery, postpartum care, and a year of infant care, in addition to spending associated with public assistance during pregnancy and/or the year following a birth for those who received benefits.
 For additional detail on these estimates, including our sources and methodology, please see our FAQs.